-Siddhant Saini, a student at Kirori Mal College, has a very straightforward opinion.
-He says, “Apart from their sexual orientation, there’s not much difference.
+Siddhant Saini, a student from the Kirori Mal College, had a very straightforward opinion.
+He said, “Apart from their sexual orientation, there’s not much difference.
 We’re all the same.”

-Unfortunately, people’s sexual orientations have dogmatically been associated with their humanity.
+Unfortunately, his opinion has not been the standard of our society for a long time.
+People’s sexual orientations have dogmatically been associated with their humanity.
 Not only does this amplify the discrimination they face, but it also dehumanizes them, making social stigmas against them hard to resolve.

-Ananya Gaur shares personal observations within the campus.
-She said,“ DU is mostly pitched as a university with a more accepting atmosphere, and it is, indeed, if you manage to find other LBGTQ+ individuals/circles.
+Ananya Gaur, a student of the Hansraj College said,“ DU is mostly pitched as a university with a more accepting atmosphere, and it is, indeed, if you manage to find other LBGTQ+ individuals/circles.
 I do feel however that this is a misconception on a certain level because discrimination and harassment, targeted or out of ignorance, are often ignored.
 Most societies have *air quotes* rainbow-themed events, especially during pride month.
 While this is certainly liberating and an opportunity to be free and oneself for many people, it isn’t enough.
 They’re are turning out to be more gimmicky.
 What I feel is needed alongside is sensitisation, which would not lead to homophobia being ignored.”

 Should our education be LGBTQ+ inclusive?